-- 1. 'Good software', further specified by terms like 'correctness', 'stability', 'maintainability', 'expandability' as well as 'clarity and transparency of the coding' - 2.
-'Planning compliance', indicated by 'achievement of milestones' and 'correctness of resource estimation'. - 3.
-'Quality of interaction', perceived in the 'communication and cooperation behaviour' of the software developers, in an 'appropriate broaching of topics towards different stakeholders' as well as in the 'proactive communication of relevant topics to management representatives'. - 4.
-'Innovation behaviour' with respect to the products and processes of the organisation, measured by 'patent filings', 'integration of existing solutions', measures 'to reduce lead times' and to 'detect software bugs earlier in the development process'.
+- 1. 'Good software', further specified by terms like 'correctness', 'stability', 'maintainability', 'expandability' as well as 'clarity and transparency of coding'. - 2.
+'Planning compliance', indicated by 'achievement of milestones' and 'correctness of resource estimation'.

-- 5. 'Personal skill development', which was basically regarded by management representatives to be the 'ability to move on to other topics according to business demand' and 'development of comprehension for the entire software system' beyond single functions was a crucial factor for the experts. - 6.
-'Compliance with organisational standards', which includes development processes deployed by the head office despite criticism from experts as well as line managers and project-specific agreements.
+- 3. 'Quality of interaction', perceived in the 'communication and cooperation behaviour' of the software developers, in an 'appropriate broaching of topics towards different stakeholders', in the 'proactive communication of relevant topics to management representatives' as well as in 'professional behaviour' in general. - 4.
+'Innovation behaviour' with respect to the products and processes of the organisation, measured by 'patent filings', 'integration of existing solutions', measures 'to reduce lead times' and to 'detect software bugs earlier in the development process' and the number and quality of improvement initiatives. - 5.
+'Personal skill development', which was basically regarded by management representatives to be the 'ability to move on to other topics according to business demand', and 'development of comprehension for the entire software system' beyond single functions was a crucial factor for the experts. - 6.
+'Compliance with work standards', which includes development processes deployed by the head office despite criticism from experts as well as line managers and project-specific agreements.